fiberseq/fibertools-rs/docs/ft-predict-m6a-help.md

   -k, --keep
           Keep hifi kinetics data

+  -x, --xgb
+          Use the XGBoost model for prediction

+  -s, --semi
+          Use the semi-supervised CNN model for prediction [default: true]

+  -h, --help
+          Print help information (use `-h` for a summary)

+  -V, --version
+          Print version information

+Developer-Options:
   -m, --min-ml-score <MIN_ML_SCORE>
           Set a minimum ML score to keep on instead of using the model specific minimum ML score